denaro-coin/denaro/README.md

   ./db_setup.sh
   ```

-*Note: If the provided setup scripts fail to execute successfully, it may be because the 'apt' package manager is not available on your system.
-To resolve this issue, you can install 'apt' or manually modify either script to match the package manager that your system uses.
-Additionally, ensure that the package names specified are adjusted to correspond with those recognized by your package manager.*
+***Note**: The above scripts are designed for Linux distributions that utilize 'apt' as their package manager (e.g, Debian/Ubuntu).
+If execution of the setup scripts is unsuccessful, it may be due to the absence of 'apt' on your system.
+To address this, you can install 'apt' or modify either script to align with your system's package manager.
+It is also nessessary to ensure that the package names specified are adjusted to correspond with those recognized by your package manager.*

 ## Running a Denaro Node

 A Denaro node can be started manually if you have already executed the `setup.sh` script and chose not to start the node immediately, or if you need to start the node in a new terminal session.

-*Note: Users who opted to use the `db_setup.sh` script should set up a Python virtual environment (optional) and install the Python packages from `requirements.txt` prior to starting the node.*
+***Note**: Users who opted to use the `db_setup.sh` script should set up a Python virtual environment (optional) and install the nessesary Python packages prior to starting the node.*

 Execute the commands below to manually start a Denaro node: